-Spend time purposefully to identify areas of failures in your systems like-
+Spend time purposefully to identify areas of failure in your systems like-

-- Identify the working set of your memory at average loads, peak loads, set thresholds for monitoring.
+- Identify the working set of your memory at average loads, and peak loads, and set thresholds for monitoring.

-- Identify performance bottlenecks, devise methods to free up those bottlenecks; usual suspects are Queues, Caches, DB in a concurrent environment.
+- Identify performance bottlenecks, and devise methods to free up those bottlenecks; usual suspects are Queues, Caches, and DB in a concurrent environment.
 Devise elastic solutions to scale up these areas if needed.

 - Identify critical areas of your solution, strengthen your code, add code to profile, measure, and build redundancies around it.